robynbwong/Group-Assignments/Group Assignments/README.md

 ### LANDFIRE Existing Vegetation Type
 This database represents the current distribution of plant community types on the land.
 The dataset covers the entire United States.
 [Link to LANDFIRE EVT] (https://landfire.cr.usgs.gov/evt.php)
+## Scope
+We intend to analyze what the characteristics are of the natural and working lands currently contained within consevation easements in the state.
+For working lands, we will try to overlay the CCED data with the Important Farmland data to see if important farmland is being protected under easement or not.
+This could result in a vizualization highlighting the each individual easement in the important and prime farmland designations if there are not that many; If there are a lot of easements in the farmland, it may be necessary to use graduated symbols or something like that.
+For natural lands, we will try to overlay the CCED data with the LANDFIRE Existing Vegetation data to show what kinds of plants/ecosystems are contained within the easements.
+This kind of analysis could be used in the future to quantify the potential of carbon sequestration strategies on easement lands, which vary based on the kind of habitat.
+We may have to nix this because documents I've read say LANDFIRE is raster data and I'm not sure if we will be able to use it.
+If we are able to, a visualization we could make is one that shows what kind of vegetation is contained inside the boundaries of the easements (and remove all the vegetation for the rest of the state).
+Every easement probably has many different vegetation types, so we may have to manipulate the data to show only the majority type.
+We will also probably have to combine vegetation categories.
+## Insights
+We hope to gain insight on an overall picture of what types of lands are held in easement in California.
+Though the CCED database is pretty comprehensive, it does not connect to what is actually on the land.
+We can guess based on the location and who the easementholder is, but we have not seen anything that puts those two things together yet.
+We may gain insight on what kinds of lands/habitats are not being protected so well right now, pointing to possible gaps in CA land protection policy.